Ayush-bh/The-Sparks-Foundation_Internship/README.md

 To see the implementation check this link -https://github.com/Ayush-bh/The-Sparks-Foundation_Internship/tree/main/Task1

 ## Task 3 - Exploring Unsupervised Machine Learning.
-    using K means clustring method for the problem given. k-means clustering is a method that aims to partition n observations into k clusters, in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the clusters.
+    using K means clustering method for the problem given. k-means clustering is a method that aims to partition n observations into k clusters, in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the clusters.
 It is popular for cluster analysis in data mining.